rui1610/btp-setup-automator-config-generator/docs/index.md

 # Overview

+This page shows how to re-use data that was extracted by the [btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator) using the BTP CLI.
+All information is extracted from the [central json file of the btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator/blob/main/config/btp-base/entitledServices.json).

 ## Services with a free service plan

 This lists shows all SAP BTP services with a free service plan: